garygr2002/Rebalance/README.md

 ![alt text](assets/images/preferences_reset.png)

 Minimum runtime settings are achieved by using the 'm' option, which will set the logging levels and thresholds to sane values.
-The option will also set the known, long-term inflation percentage, and the rebalance limit for same fund-types.
+The option will also set the known, long-term inflation percentage, and the rebalance limit for same fund types.
 Finally, this option sets a default as the source for the data files.
 You will see something similar to the following terminal window when running the software after the 'm' and 'p' options:

 ![alt text](assets/images/minimum_preferences.png)